Zapptax

 That’s where Zapptax comes in.

-Zapptax is a free mobile app designed for non-EU residents who want to claim a VAT refund on purchases made in France (also in Spain and Belgium).
+Zapptax is a free mobile app designed for non-EU residents who want to claim a VAT refund on purchases made in France (also available in Belgium).

 Instead of juggling paper forms, everything is managed digitally.
 You upload your invoices into the app, and your refund arrives within weeks, directly on your card, PayPal, or bank account.

-And yes, this works not only in department stores but also in vintage shops, provided they can issue invoices including VAT.
+And yes, this works not only in department stores but also in independent boutiques and some vintage shops, provided they can issue invoices including VAT.

 What you need to know about VAT refund eligibility